BaKietNguyenUq/PatternAnalysis-2025/recognition/Siamese-49061729/README.md

 - Initial learning rate: 0.001
 - Embedding dimension for Siamese network: 300.
 - Learning rate scheduler: ReduceLROnPlateau.
-- Using mixed precision means running some ops in float16/float8 and the rest in float32 to speed up training and use less GPU memory while keeping similar accuracy.
+- Using mixed precision: Running some operations in float16/float8 and the rest in float32 to speed up training and use less GPU memory while keeping similar accuracy.
 - Using gradient clipping prevents exploding gradients by capping their size before the optimizer step.
 - Save model with better auc roc score at every epoch.